OceanOptics/Inlinino/README.md

     pip install -r requirements.txt

 To use Ontrak ADU on Windows additional dll and python modules are needed.
-Note that in ontrack
+Note that in resources/ontrack the path to the dll need to be edited with `os.path.join(PATH_TO_RESOURCES, 'ontrak', 'AduHid')`.

     wget https://www.ontrak.net/images/adu_python_dll.zip
     unzip adu_python_dll.zip